-The Balance Sheet, profit and loss statement and trial balance are the primary financial statements used to show the health of a business during a year.
+The balance sheet, profit and loss statement, and trial balance are the primary financial statements used to show the health of a business during a year.
 Our basic bookkeeping courses explain how to prepare these statements and what they say about the company.

-What we offer in this Course?
+What do we offer in this course?

 At Future Connect Training, you can get practical financial skills to help you balance the books.
 With our bookkeeping courses, you can discover how money flows into personal and business environments and develop the skills required to manage your finances.

 This course introduces you to bookkeeping and accounting.
 You'll master common terms and basic maths and gain the ability to put your knowledge into practice.

 What Valuable Skills Will You Learn From The Bookkeeping Course?